cbarkan1/socioeconomic-impacts-of-AI/README.md

     * Note: this is a work in progress!

 * figures.py
-    * Solves for the equilibrium quantities an produces the figures in the paper.
+    * Solves for the equilibrium quantities and produces the figures in the paper.